Packetslave/ray-tracer-challenge/README.md

 ### Stuff to do

-* clean up the code / tests
+- [ ] clean up the code / tests
-* basic anti-aliasing (see "Ray Tracing in One Weekend", chapter 6)
+- [ ] basic anti-aliasing (see "Ray Tracing in One Weekend", chapter 6)
+- [ ] multiple lights
-* bonus chapter on area lights
+- [ ] bonus chapter on area lights
-* multiple lights
+- [ ] add MTL file support for materials
+- [ ] implement vertex textures from OBJ files

+### Maybe

-* bonus chapter on texture mapping
+- [ ] bonus chapter on texture mapping
+- [ ] use https://github.com/vilya/minipbrt to load a subset of pbrt scene files
+- [ ] implement Pixar's USD (universal scene description) format